GDP-compliant nature packaging for Pharma and Life Science Industry – natural, reliable, cooled

 How can the Landbox be used in areas of pharma and life science industries?

-How does the validation process work for customer specific requests that differ from the standard?
+How does the validation process work for non-standard customer requests?

 How can the purity of the Landbox be ensured?